Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes

 \textbf{1-bit communication protocol.} The learner is interested in estimating the population mean $\mu = \mu(D) = \EE[X]$ from~$n$ independent and identically distributed (i.i.d.) samples $X_1, \dotsc, X_n \sim D$, subject to a 1-bit communication constraint per sample.
 The estimation proceeds through an interactive protocol between a learner and a single memoryless agent\footnote{Equivalently, this can be viewed as a sequence of memoryless agents where the agent in each round may be different.
 In particular, the agent in round $t$ only has access to $X_t$ and not to the previous samples $X_1,\dotsc,X_{t-1}$.} that observes i.i.d. samples and sends 1-bit feedback to the learner.
 Specifically, for $t = 1, \dotsc, n$: \begin{enumerate}[topsep=0pt, itemsep=0pt] \item The learner sends a 1-bit quantization function $Q_t\colon \mathbb{R} \to \{0, 1\}$ to an agent;

 \item The agent observes a fresh sample $X_t \sim D$ and sends a 1-bit message $Y_t = Q_t(X_t)$ to the learner. \end{enumerate} After $n$ rounds, the learner forms an estimate $\hat{\mu}$ based on the entire interaction history $\big(Q_1, Y_1, \dotsc, Q_n, Y_n \big)$.
-This (and similar) setting was also adopted in previous communication-constrained learning works, e.g.,~\cite{hanna2022solving, mayekar2023communication, lau2025quantile}.
+This setting (or similar) was also adopted in previous works on sequential communication-constrained learning, e.g.,~\cite{hanna2022solving, mayekar2023communication, lau2025quantile}.

 The learner's algorithm in this protocol is formally defined as follows: \begin{definition}[1-bit mean estimator] A 1-bit mean estimator is an algorithm for the learner that operates within the above communication protocol.
 It consists of \begin{enumerate}[topsep=0pt, itemsep=0pt] \item A (potentially randomized) query strategy for selecting the quantization functions $Q_1, \dotsc, Q_n$, where the choice of $Q_t$ can depend adaptively on the history of interactions $(Q_1, Y_1, \dotsc, Q_{t-1}, Y_{t-1})$.